Yichuans/presentation/gland-2016.md

 ## What do they look like... *NOW*?
 <!-- .slide: data-background="#A45209" -->
-note: move away from the original goal, frees time for more interest work Time series data, finds the best image (cloud free) in any past given time range. composition of spectra.
+note: move away from the original goal, frees time for more interest work
+1) Time series data, finds the best image (cloud free) in any past given time range. composition of spectra. <br>
+2) already an idea or on information that is reported, photographic proof if there is any supporting evidence from remote sensing

 <iframe  width="1080" height="600" data-src="https://www.mapbox.com/bites/00114/" frameborder="0"></iframe>
 <!-- .slide: data-background="#A45209" -->